 - In the Add VCS Directory Mapping dialog box that opens, select the Directory option.
 Type the path to the directory that you want to associate with a version control system, or click the Browse button and select the directory in the dialog that opens.

 - From the VCS drop-down list, select the version control system that will be used to control the files in this directory.
-Note that this list only contains the version control systems for which the corresponding Plugins are currently enabled (see .
+Note that this list only contains the version control systems for which the corresponding Plugins are currently enabled (see Managing Plugins for details).

-- Optionally, lick the Configure VCS button that allows you to specify the settings for the selected version control system.
-The same settings are also available under Version Control settings.
+- Optionally, click the Configure VCS button that allows you to specify the settings for the selected version control system.
+The same settings are also available under the Version Control settings node.

 - Click OK to save the mapping and return to the Version Control page.